See this link for suggestions on how to approach abusers.

 SO Number – Sales Order Number alert was triggered from

 Toner Type – Indicates if line item on Sales Order is for BW or CLR toner

 Model – Model number of the machine/ID the toner is linked to

 #Models – The number of models in contract group using this same toner

 QTY Ordered – Quantity of this toner item ordered on this specific sales order

-Total Copies – Estimated total meter of all equipment eligible for this toner
+Total Copies – Estimated total meter (over lifetime of the contract) of all equipment eligible for this toner

 It is important you know whether you have set this alert up based on Contract, Location, Customer or Bill T,o as this is how alert will consider meter info.

 When triggering on BW this is a count of all BW and CLR clicks, but when triggering for CLR it is only a count of color clicks.